storybookjs/ember/docs/builders/webpack.md

 <!-- prettier-ignore-end -->

 Storybook uses the config returned from the above function to render your components in Storybook's "preview" iframe.
-Note that Storybook has an entirely separate webpack config for its UI (also referred to as the "manager"), so the customizations you make only apply to the rendering of your stories, i.e., you can completely replace `config.module.rules` if you want.
+Note that Storybook has an entirely separate Webpack config for its UI (also referred to as the "manager"), so the customizations you make only apply to the rendering of your stories, i.e., you can completely replace `config.module.rules` if you want.

 Nevertheless, edit `config` with care.
 Make sure to preserve the following config options: